utkarshpratap2002/learnedinDITISS/ndc-docs/day3/day3.md

 17. **Make the file available**.
 Run this command to execute `sudo make install-config`.

 18. Run the command, `ls -l /etc/apache2/site-enabled/`, this will ensure that the installation is complete.
+After that you need to execute the `sudo make install-webconf`.

 Once you install the apache, there are modules **rewrite** that changes the url of the website when it get redirect.
 Another feature is **cgi**, it is the comman gateway interface, that needs to run both the module enable.